Utility functions

 Beware: don't use this for orderings!

 This function calculates the kendal tau distance between two rank vektors.
-(The Kendall tau rank distance is a metric that counts the number of pairwise disagreements between two ranking lists.
+(The Kendall tau rank distance is a metric that counts the number of pairwise disagreements between two orderings.
 The larger the distance, the more dissimilar the two lists are.
 Kendall tau distance is also called bubble-sort distance).
 Rank vectors hold the rank of each option (option = index).
 Not to be confused with an ordering (or sequence) where the vector holds options and the index is the rank.

 Parameters: